mbbu/Bioinformatics-Unit-Training/2023_training_plan.md

 **Prerequisite:**
 no prerequisite
 **Content:**
->
 - Introduction to bioinformatics (Data, Central dogma of Mol Bio, Online resources, NGS tech)
 - Organising a genomic project workspace (Data Management Plan)
 - Open and reproducible Bioinformatics research (Data tidiness, Frictionless Data tools)
 - Introduction to data backup and version control (Git and GitHub, Pipeline tools)
 - Introduction to the iRODS system for data management

 ## SEPT
-###
+### Using Galaxy for Transcriptomics and Gene Expression Analysis.

 **Audience:**